mendix/docs/content/howto/mobile/native-local-notifications.md

 	{{% image_container width="500" %}}![notification action](attachments/native-push/notif-action-2.png){{% /image_container %}}

-11. Start and load the app on your mobile device, tap the nanoflow button you created in 3.e, then tap the notification to navigate to the **DetailTestEntity** page with the proper object. [todo: doesn't work for me -- errors.
-Eventually fixed the 2 or 3 small ones, but I'll need someone to validate this whole thing I think.]
+11. Start and load the app on your mobile device, tap the nanoflow button you created in 3.e, then tap the notification to navigate to the **DetailTestEntity** page with the proper object. [todo: initially I had errors but Mehmet and I fixed them.
+I think this was with a new nanoflow configuration.
+Confirm the user will not have errors..]

 Explaining the work-around above: